digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

   Value serializedPages = pagesAttribute.toValue(Int64::new);

-See :ref:`DAML To Java Type Mapping <daml-codegen-java-primitive-types>` for the Java Bindings value types need to be created in the `fromValue` method.
+See :ref:`DAML To Java Type Mapping <daml-codegen-java-primitive-types>` for the Java Bindings value types need to be created in the `fromValue`` method.

-Note: That if the DAML type is a record that has more that one parameterized field, then a function for creating the Java Binding values must be supplied for *each* such fields.
+Note: That if the DAML type is a record that has more that one parameterized type, then a function for creating the Java Binding values must be supplied for *each* such type.

-**Deserializing**
+Deserializing
+"""""""""""""

 Analogous to the generated ``toValue`` method, the deserialization method ``fromValue`` takes a function to convert a Java Bindings ``Value`` type to the expected Java type.